The-Egg-Corp/CSync/README.md

 InitInstance(this);
 ```

-We can now bind our entries to the BepInEx config file like usual, however we will use the dedicated `BindSyncedEntry` extension method provided by CSync.
+We can now bind our entries to the BepInEx config file like usual, however we will instead use the dedicated `BindSyncedEntry` extension method provided by CSync.

 ```cs
 public SyncedConfig(ConfigFile cfg) {